Internal review

 CSE has detailed operational policies that dictate how we acquire, use, retain and destroy information while carrying out our mandate.
 If an incident occurs that does not conform with those procedures, it is recorded as a compliance incident.
 Thanks to these policies and a rigorous compliance regime, most compliance incidents are minor and easily fixed.

-In the event of a compliance incident, CSE stops and immediately takes corrective action.
+In the event of a compliance incident, CSE stops the activity and immediately takes corrective action.
 The operational compliance team provides advice on how to mitigate the impact of the incident as quickly as possible.
-The team then draws up an action plan to reduce the risk of it happening again.
+Then, the team draws up an action plan to reduce the risk of it happening again.

 Examples of compliance incidents include: